dburriss/learn-with-me/using-vim/kata1/1-navigating-folders-files/b-instructions.md

 Next we will enter a command now to jump directly to a file.
 Recall that we launched VIM in the *kata1* folder, so relative paths are from there.

-`:edit 1-navigating-folders-files/c-instructions.md`
+1. `:edit 1-navigating-folders-files/c-instructions.md`

-> Tip: You can use `:e` as a shorthand command for `:edit`
+> Tip 1: You can use `:e` as a shorthand command for `:edit`

-> Tip: You can see what the root folder you are operating from by executing the command `:pwd` (print working directory)
+> Tip 2: You can see what the root folder you are operating from by executing the command `:pwd` (print working directory)